rahulbhoyar1995/Django-Tutorials/DjangoFramework/README.md

 2. An e-commerce website with user authentication and product management.
 3. A student management system with CRUD operations.
 4. A library management system with book issue/return functionality.

-Let me know if you'd like explanations or code examples for specific sections!